The eigenvalue decomposition of normal matrices by the skew-symmetric part: Introduction

-The focus of this paper, normal matrices ($AA^*=A^*A$), comprises the two previous classes.
+The focus of this paper, normal matrices ($AA^*=A^*A$), includes the two previous classes.
 It was shown that the shifted QR algorithm converges for normal matrices~\cite{BATTERSON1994181}.
 However, normal matrices are diagonalizable under unitary similarity transformations, i.e., the Schur form is diagonal.
-Consequently, costly QR iterations operate on a dense upper Hessenberg matrix while converging to a diagonal matrix.
-The key observation for a better method is the following: the Hermitian part $H\coloneq\frac{A+A^*}{2}$ and the skew-Hermitian part $\Omega\coloneq\frac{A-A^*}{2}$ of a normal matrix $A$ commute, i.e., $H\Omega=\Omega H$.
-Moreover, if two normal matrices $H$ and $\Omega$ commute, then these are jointly diagonalizable, i.e., there is a unitary matrix $U$ such that $U^*HU = \Lambda_H$ and $U^*\Omega U = \Lambda_\Omega$ \cite[Thm.~2.5.5]{horn13}.
-Hence, to find $U$, one can rely on the literature about the \emph{simultaneous diagonalization} of two Hermitian matrices (here $H$ and $i\Omega$) using the Jacobi method \cite{Gerstner98,Goldstine59}.
-These algorithms where notably developed for generalized EVPs \cite{CHARLIER1990,WATTERS1974}.
-Another approach, called the \emph{do-one-then-do-the-other} (DODO), considers the sequential diagonalization of $H$ and $\Omega$ \cite{Sutton23}.
-Finally, a method leveraging random combinations of $H$ and $i\Omega$ has been proposed very recently \cite{Haoze24}.
-However, all previously cited methods consider complex matrices.
-The aim of this paper is to show that the additional structure of real matrices enables a more specific and computationally efficient treatment.
+Consequently, the costly QR iterations operate on a dense upper Hessenberg matrix while converging to a diagonal matrix without exploiting this property.
+The key observation for a better method is the following: the Hermitian part $H\coloneq\frac{A+A^*}{2}$ and the skew-Hermitian part $\Omega\coloneq\frac{A-A^*}{2}$ of a normal matrix $A$ commute: $H\Omega=\Omega H$.
+It is known that two normal matrices $H$ and $\Omega$ that commute are jointly diagonalizable, i.e., there exists a unitary matrix $U$ such that $U^*HU = \Lambda_H$ and $U^*\Omega U = \Lambda_\Omega$~\cite[Thm.~2.5.5]{horn13}, and thus $A=U(\Lambda_H+\Lambda_\Omega)U^*$.
+The latter decomposition can be obtained by the \emph{simultaneous diagonalization} of two Hermitian matrices (here $H$ and $i\Omega$) using the Jacobi method \cite{Gerstner98,Goldstine59}.
+These algorithms were notably developed for generalized EVPs \cite{CHARLIER1990,WATTERS1974}.
+Another approach, called the \emph{do-one-then-do-the-other} (DODO), considers the sequential diagonalization of $H$ and $\Omega$~\cite{Sutton23}.
+Moreover, a method leveraging random combinations of $H$ and $i\Omega$ has been proposed recently \cite{Haoze24}.
+Finally, the normal EVP can be transformed into a complex symmetric EVP, more details can be found in \cite{Aurentz2017ComputingTE,Ferranti2013,Vandebril2011}.
+However, all previously cited methods consider \emph{complex} matrices.
+For real matrices, a Jacobi method~\cite{ZhouBrent03} was designed.
+The aim of this paper is to show that the additional structure of real matrices enables a specific and computationally efficient approach.

 Unitary matrices, called \emph{orthogonal matrices} when real-valued, are an important subset of normal matrices.
-A rich literature, seemingly independent from that of normal matrices, has shown convergence of the upper Hessenberg form to the Schur form under QR iterations with shifts \cite{wanggragg02,wanggragg01}.
-Apart from QR, two other methods starting from the upper Hessenberg form have been proposed \cite{AmmarReichel86,graggreichel90}.
-The downside of the previously cited approaches is the need for initial reduction to the upper Hessenberg form.
-Consequently, the commutativity of the Hermitian and skew-Hermitian parts is not exploited.
+A rich literature has emerged from the representation of $n\times n$ unitary Hessenberg matrices in their \emph{Schur parametric form}, i.e., as the product of $n$ elementary Householder matrices (or equivalently as Givens rotations):